Regulators and cycle maps in higher-dimensional differential algebraic K-theory: Differential algebraic -theory

 \subsubsection{The axiomatic characterization of the torsion form}

-We specialize the definitions {of geometries} \ref{dez2601} and \ref{nov1904} to the case $X=*$.
-A locally constant sheaf $V$ of finitely generated $\C$-vector spaces on a manifold $M$ can be presented as the sheaf of parallel sections of a uniquely determined flat complex vector bundle $(V,\nabla^{V})$ on $M$.
+In this section we fix $X= \Spec(\C)$.
+Then a bundle over $M\times X$ is a locally constant sheaf $V$ of finite dimensional $\C$-vector spaces on the manifold $M$.
+It can be presented as the sheaf of parallel sections of a uniquely determined flat complex vector bundle $(V,\nabla^{V})$ on $M$.
 The connection $\nabla^{V}$ is a partial geometry on that bundle in the sense of Definition \ref{dez2601}.
-A geometry on $V$ in the sense of Definition \ref{nov1904} is a Hermitian metric $h^{V}$ on the vector bundle $V\to M$.
-In this case $\nabla^{V,*}$ denotes the adjoint connection.
+A geometry on $V$ in the sense of Definition \ref{nov1904} is a hermitian metric $h^{V}$ on the vector bundle $V\to M$. {Given a geometry,} $\nabla^{V,*}$ denotes the adjoint connection.

-Let be an exact sequence of locally constant sheaves of finitely generated $\C$-vector spaces on a manifold $M$.
+Let be an exact sequence of locally constant sheaves of finite dimensional $\C$-vector spaces on a manifold $M$.
 A geometry on $\cV$ is {by definition} a collection $h^{\cV}=(h^{V_{i}})_{i=0,\dots,n}$ of metrics on the bundles $V_{i}$.
 In this situation the Bismut-Lott torsion form

 is defined such that